idawnwon/docker-django/README.md

 ``` shell
 ./start.sh
 ```
-## 3. 5 questions would be prompted, answer each one.
+## 3. Five questions would be prompted, answer each one.
 Or just hit enter to accept the default value.
 ``` shell
 Here are 5 questions to answer: